Bayesian model-based clustering for populations of network data: Motivating data examples

-The EDA results suggest that $C=3$ clusters of networks is reasonable.
+As anticipated different network distances reveal different type of similarities between the networks.
+In this regard, the MDS visualisations provide only a point of reference to determine the number of clusters.
+To begin with, the specification of $C=3$ seems a reasonable starting point for our analysis as per the EDA results.
+Later in this section, we compare this with the SFM extension of our model presented in Section \ref{sec53}.
 To meaningfully initialise the networks' cluster membership, we combine the results from four different distance metrics; the Hamming, the Jaccard, the $l_{2}$, and the wavelets metrics.
-For a descriptive review on the distance metrics refer to \cite{donnat}.
-Specifically, we use a k-memoid algorithm using the R package \texttt{kmed} \cite{kmed} to determine four different cluster memberships, corresponding to the four different metrics considered, and determine the final cluster membership initialisation using majority vote, i.e. by determining which networks are consistently allocated to one of the three clusters among the four memberships obtained.
+For a descriptive review on the distance metrics refer to \cite{donnat2018tracking}.
+Specifically, we use a k-means algorithm using the R package \texttt{kmed} \cite{kmed} to determine four different cluster memberships, corresponding to the four different metrics considered, and determine the final cluster membership initialisation using majority vote, i.e. by determining which networks are consistently allocated to one of the three clusters among the four memberships obtained.
 We initialise the representative of each cluster by generating its edges using independent Bernoulli draws.
 The probability with which we draw an edge between two specific nodes of the representative corresponds to the proportion of times that we see that edge in the network data of the corresponding cluster.
 We then initialise the nodes' block membership of the representatives using SBM estimates from the R package \texttt{blockmodels} \cite{blockmodels} that suggest the presence of two underlying blocks.
 We note here that a simpler network model, namely the Erd\"{o}s-R\'{e}nyi model, could also be applied to describe the representative networks.
 We run our MCMC for 500,000 iterations with a burn-in of 100,000.